|Gold Coast Celebrant||Weddings||Registry Wedding||Other Ceremonies||About Natasha||Testimonials and Accolades||Gallery||Inquiry|

 Yes, however there may be times in the future you will need your full birth certificate (especially if you decide to change your name after you are married or are applying for a visa) so again, if time permits I recommend you obtain a copy of your original birth certificate.

-An Australian Passport is sufficient proof - if you do not have this then a Statutory Declaration will need to be prepared by me (there is an extra fee for this) and you will need to provide me with the original of your Australian Citizenship Certificate and other identity documentation.
+An Australian Passport is sufficient proof - if you do not have this then a Statutory Declaration will need to be prepared by me (there is an extra fee for this) and you will need to provide me with the original of your Australian Citizenship Certificate and other identity documentation such as a drivers licence.

 Only if you have not already shown them to your celebrant prior to that.